-The UN/Austria Symposium “Space Applications for Sustainable Development Goal 13: Climate Action” will take place as an online event from 1-3 September 2020.
+The UN/Austria Symposium “Space Applications for Sustainable Development Goal 13: Climate Action” took place as an online event from 1-3 September 2020.

-During the Symposium international experts will discuss how space technologies support climate action.
+During the Symposium international experts discussed how space technologies can support climate action.
 Climate action is one of the most pressing priorities for action within the Sustainable Development Goals framework.
 Space technologies can contribute significantly to global efforts to mitigate and adapt to climate change.

-The Symposium aims to showcase concrete climate action cases through the demonstration of applications using space solutions.
-Users of space applications will present lessons learnt and experts will discuss the role of space applications in climate-related policies.
-A range of different presentation formats will be used to highlight various aspects of space applications for climate action, including best practices and live demonstrations of solutions and services available for developing countries.
+The Symposium showcased concrete climate action cases through the demonstration of applications using space solutions.
+Users of space technologies presented lessons learnt and experts discussed the role of space applications in climate-related policies.
+A range of different presentation formats were used to highlight various aspects of space applications for climate action, including best practices and demonstrations of solutions and services available for developing countries.

-Specific policy discussions will enable exchange of experiences and know-how on how to incorporate space applications and tools for climate action in environmental policy.
-The overarching objective of the Symposium is to offer users, with particular focus on developing countries, an opportunity to explore tools, policies, and approaches that could be adopted in their respective regional, national or local context.
+Specific policy discussions enabled the exchange of experiences and know-how on how to incorporate space applications and tools for climate action in environmental policy.
+The overarching objective of the Symposium was to offer users, with particular focus on developing countries, an opportunity to explore tools, policies, and approaches that could be adopted in their respective regional, national or local context.

 More information can be found on the website of the United Nations Office for Outer Space Affairs.